Dormant Commerce Clause Challenge to Cap-and-Trade Allowance Distribution

 Case Summary

-The owner of the largest natural gas fired power plant in Washington State filed suit in federal district court to challenge the state’s distribution of cap-and-trade allowances.
-Complainant Invenergy asserts that all of its utility-owned competitors receive free allowances from the state, while it anticipates spending tens of millions of dollars to purchase allowances.
+The owner of the largest gas fired power plant in Washington State filed suit in federal district court to challenge the state’s distribution of cap-and-trade allowances.
+Invenergy asserted in its December 2022 complaint that its utility-owned competitors receive free allowances from the state, while it spends tens of millions of dollars to purchase allowances.
 The company claims that the state’s allowance allocation unconstitutionally discriminates under the dormant Commerce Clause and Equal Protection Clause.
+In December 2024, the Ninth Circuit affirmed the district court’s dismissal of the company’s claims.

 As an independent generation company, Invenergy sells power in interstate wholesale markets and does not receive free allowances under the Act.
-The company expects to pay “tens of millions of dollars” in 2023 for allowances for its 650 megawatt Grays Harbor facility.
 Invenergy’s complaint identifies twelve competing generators that must hold allowances during the program’s initial three-year compliance period, which started in January 2023.
 Each of the twelve plants is owned by a utility that receives free allowances from the state.
-Invenergy alleges that the benefitting utilities are all “local to Washington” and “all conduct significant commercial and political activities within the state,” although it notes that one utility (Pacificorp) is based in another state.
+Invenergy alleges that the benefiting utilities are all “local to Washington” and “all conduct significant commercial and political activities within the state.”
 Invenergy alleges that it “cannot compete on equal terms with these in-state competitors,” and claims that the state has tailored its program “to benefit Washington economic interests at the expense of their only out-of-state competitor.”

 Filed Briefs